Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 Search tips

 Keyword: You may enter any number of keywords.
-A keyword search will undertake a full text search of all fields within the database.
+A keyword search will undertake a full text search of the Title, Scope and Content, Brief Admin.
+History/Bio and General Notes fields within the database.

 1. All of these keywords: This is the default option.
 Choosing this option will return database hits that include all of your search terms.